Royal Commission on the Moving Picture Industry in Australia

-The Royal Commission on the Moving Picture Industry in Australia was held from 1926–1928.
-It explored a series of issues to do with the Australian film industry, with evidence given by a number of leading figures at the time including Franklyn Barrett, Gayne Dexter, Paulette McDonagh, Stuart F. Doyle, William Gibson, Raymond Longford and Louise Lovely.
-It made a number of recommendations but its ultimate impact was limited.
+The Royal Commission on the Moving Picture Industry in Australia was held from 1926 to 1928.
+It explored a series of issues to do with the Australian film industry, with evidence given by a number of leading figures at the time, including Franklyn Barrett, Gayne Dexter, Paulette McDonagh, Stuart F. Doyle, William Gibson, Raymond Longford and Louise Lovely.
+It made a number of recommendations, but its ultimate impact was limited.